 Most of these top festivals are free of charge, but some events require buying tickets.
 Many Italian festivals are based on historical events and can include processions with people dressed in period costume, contests between neighborhoods of the town, flag-throwers, food, and fireworks.
-Summer is the height of festival season--as you travel in Italy, look for posters advertising a festa or sagra.
+Summer is the height of the festival season, as you travel in Italy, look for posters advertising a festa or sagra.

 The Palio of Siena is one of Italy's most famous Palio competitions.
 Siena's Palio is a horse race run in the unusual fan-shaped piazza, Il Campo.
 Siena's 17 contrade, or neighborhoods, compete to win the Palio.
 The horse race takes place in both July and August with other events taking place prior to the races.